 Unlike other sports, the ball (er, puck), is smaller, and significantly harder to see than, say, a basketball.
 And I get that.
 If you're a newer fan, or you're having a hard time simply following the puck on TV, one useful tip would be to watch the players heads.
 More often than not, they're keeping tabs on where the puck is, either looking down in a scrum or tracking back towards the puck.

-The Blue Jackets have scored some goals in recent days/weeks that a seasoned hockey watcher may have anticipated just like the eventual scorer, all from watching the play away from the puck.
+The Blue Jackets score goals all the time that a seasoned hockey fan may have anticipated (just like the eventual scorer) by watching the play away from the puck.
 By anticipating and filling in open space in an offensive-position, the following videos all follow that similar theme.

 One More Example...

 The last goal I wanted to illustrate comes on the power play, which may seem like a cop-out, but I can assure you that puck watching does anything but disappear when a team is shorthanded.
-In Game 3, Bjorkstrand scored the game-winning goal on a beautiful passing play, but the Great Dane did the easy part.
+In Game 3 of last season's sweep over the Lightning, Bjorkstrand scored the game-winning goal on a beautiful passing play, but the Great Dane did the easy part.

 At the 0:09 mark, Alexandre Texier did yeoman's work to draw all four Lightning players eyes' (0:38 is an incredible look, too).
 At the 0:11 mark, Seth Jones brilliantly winds up to take a slap shot but has no intention of letting a shot fly.
 Instead, you'll see that, again, all four penalty killers (plus Vasilevskiy) are deeply enamored with the thought of blocking that shot.
 That's when Jones easily slid the puck into space, where the sniper can finish the job.